 “Do you want to become an old man, filled with regret, waiting to die alone?” – Saito

 Everybody is destined to suffer at some point.
 If we can properly forecast our misery, we’ll be able to better manage our suffering by taking action long before such suffering arrives.
+This is the key to a happier life.

 Based on my forecasts, I plan to: stretch more and eat better, produce as much content as possible before my mind goes, do extensive research on schools for my son, spend more time with my parents, and figure out a way to go on a perpetual family adventure.